List of Star Trek: Enterprise characters: Arik Soong

+Soval

-SovalSoval, is the Vulcan ambassador to Earth in the 22nd century.
-His main assignment appears to be advising Earth's Starfleet Command.
+Soval is the Vulcan ambassador to Earth in the 22nd century where he often takes the role of advising and representing Vulcan interests to Earth's Starfleet Command.

 Jonathan Archer, Captain of the Starship Enterprise, is not particularly fond of the Ambassador as he appears to play a major role in the Vulcan discouragement of Earth's deep space program.
 He objected to Archer's command of the Enterprise.
 Soval places T'Pol on board the Enterprise, though she becomes one of Archer's most trusted officers.

 Soval continues his criticism of Enterprises mission, particularly after the crew, along with a group of Andorian commandos led by Commander Shran, discover a listening post beneath the Vulcan sanctuary of P'Jem which is being used to spy on the Andorians.
 Soval reluctantly agrees to work with Archer when they are dispatched to mediate a dispute over a planetoid claimed by both the Vulcans and Andorians.
 The situation is jeopardized early on when their shuttle is shot down while en route to meeting with Shran.
 Archer is able to defend the Ambassador and discover that Andorian soldiers acting against Shran's order are responsible.
 After initial talks between Soval and Shran prove promising, Soval concedes that Archer's service has been useful.

 After a Xindi attack on Earth kills seven million humans, Archer claims that a mysterious figure from the future who was allied with the Suliban gave him information on the rationale for the attack, and more vitally, the name of the alien race responsible for the attack.
-Soval is skeptical of this claim, and discourages Enterprise from entering The Delphic Expanse, the mysterious region of space the Xindi call home.
+Soval is skeptical of this claim, and discourages Enterprise from entering the Delphic Expanse, the mysterious region of space the Xindi call home.

 Soval comes to appreciate Archer's efforts in saving Earth, and his attitude toward humans warms considerably after the man in charge of Starfleet Command, Admiral Forrest, sacrifices himself to save the Ambassador during a bombing inside the Earth Embassy on Vulcan ("The Forge").